wyatt-avilla/cse-111-emulator/report/report.md

 ![Graphical User Interface](./report/gui.png){ width=55% }

+## Cmake Flags

+The CMAKE_BUILD_TYPE flag allows users to select the desired build mode.
+Setting it to Debug enables debugging symbols (`-ggdb -O0`), making it easier to troubleshoot issues.
+The Release mode applies high-level optimizations (`-O3 -Werror`) for maximum performance while treating warnings as errors.
+For a balance between debugging and optimization, RelWithDebInfo (`-O2 -g`) retains debug symbols without sacrificing too much speed.
+MinSizeRel (`-Os`) optimizes for smaller binary size.
+Additionally, we provide a Headless mode (`-O3 -Werror -DHEADLESS_BUILD`), which removes the GUI components for systems that don't require a graphical interface.
+By default, if no build type is specified, we set it to Release to ensure the best runtime performance.

 ## File Organization

 Our file organization strategy is straightforward.
 From the top down, we used the `build/` directory